 DevOps teams mostly work with the code.
 They write it, test it, and push it out into production to get software that will help someone’s problem.
 They also set up and run a CI/CD pipeline.
 Site Reliability Engineering has a somewhat broader approach.
 The team carries out analysis to learn why something has gone wrong.
 They will do anything to prevent the problem from continuing or reoccurring.

 We know the differences now but are there any similarities between DevOps and Site Reliability Engineering?
 The truth is, SRE and DevOps have many things in common as they both are methodologies put in place to monitor production and ensure that operation management works as expected.
 Their common goal is a better result for complex distributed systems.
 Both believe that change is necessary to improve.
 Both focus on people working together as a team with shared responsibilities.
 DevOps and SRE believe that keeping everything working is everyone’s responsibility.
 Ownership is shared – from initial code writing to software builds to deployment to production and maintenance.
-Both Site Reliability Engineering and DevOps engineers write and optimize ed before deployment in production.
+Both Site Reliability Engineering and DevOps engineers write and optimize code before deployment in production.

 Summing up, DevOps and SRE should work together towards the same goal.